Attire of Mangalorean Catholics: Costumes

 The bridegroom's attire in the early times consisted of a cloth wrap (dhoti), a shawl to cover his shoulders and a red handkerchief on the head (leis).
 The groom's dress was gradually improved.
 Later, his dress consisted of a yellow or white dhoti, with a red and gold hem (todop) and a short coat (kutav) with gold buttons and a towel (urmal) on the head.
 The bridegroom wore a chakrasar (neck chain) around his neck.
 He wore a pair of sandals or at least a pair of socks.

-In present times, many Mangalorean Catholic couples and particularly the diaspora outside South Canara, have taken to Victorian style white weddings, in which the bridegroom usually wears a two-piece black tie suit, while the bride wears a white wedding gown to the Church ceremony, Nevertheless, since the 1960s, some families have adopted and preserved wedding customs and norms of their Konkani ethnicity, and will follow the rules and rituals to varying degrees.
-Some brides still choose to wear the sado and choli at the reception, while the pudvem (foot length dhoti) and kutav (short coat) has been abandoned by almost all grooms.
+In present times, many Mangalorean Catholic couples and particularly the diaspora outside South Canara, have taken to Victorian style white weddings, in which the bridegroom usually wears a two-piece black tie suit, while the bride wears a white wedding gown to the Church ceremony, Nevertheless, since the 1960s, some families have adopted and preserved wedding customs and norms of their Konkani ethnicity, and follow the ethnic Konkanite rituals to varying degrees.
+Some brides still choose to wear the sado at the reception, while the pudvem (foot length dhoti) and kutav (short coat) has been abandoned by most grooms, in favour of the North Indian-Moghal era sherwani.

 Eastern wear today comprises pudvem (a light coloured silk dhoti) that is usually off-white or whitish yellow, and a dark coloured bandgala for the groom.
 While the bride wears a sado (red sari) with a full-length bodice or blouse (choli or kurti top), this is followed by a number of native Konkani (paik) rituals, the most prominent among which is the tying of pirduk, a hybridised piece of jewellery drawing from thaali (bridal necklace) and a Christian pendant, blest by a priest during the church wedding ceremony.

+The Punjabi salwar kameez sets and Keralite shirt-mundu sets, are another form of popular dress, among contemporary females & males.